Print Friendly, PDF & Email

 Urine Free Cortisol

 Urine free cortisol has been used for many years for the diagnosis of Cushing’s syndrome.
-A 24 hour urine free cortisol level does reflect the cortisol secretion throughout an entire day.
+A 24 hour urine free cortisol level reflects the cortisol secretion throughout an entire day.
 Although the majority of patients with Cushing’s have elevated levels of urine free cortisol, it is becoming increasingly evident that many patients with mild Cushing’s syndrome will actually have normal levels of urine free cortisol.
 It is estimated that 20-25% of patients with Cushing’s syndrome may have a normal urine cortisol.
 In other words, a normal 24 hour urine free cortisol does not exclude the diagnosis of Cushing’s syndrome and additional testing is usually needed.
 In addition, there are many conditions which may increase urine free cortisol that are not Cushing’s syndrome including depression, chronic alcoholism, and eating disorders.

 Low-Dose Dexamethasone Suppression Testing

-The low-dose dexamethasone suppression testing has been used for four decades as a diagnostic tool in the evaluation of patients with suspected Cushing’s syndrome.
+The low-dose dexamethasone suppression testing has been used for decades as a diagnostic tool in the evaluation of patients with suspected Cushing’s syndrome.
 Dexamethasone is a synthetic steroid that should suppress the cortisol production in normal subjects to a very low level.
 Currently, the most widely used test is the administration of a small dose of dexamethasone (1 mg) at 11:00 p.m. followed by a measurement of serum cortisol early the following morning.
 Normal subjects should suppress their cortisol level to a very low level (<1.8 µg/dl) after dexamethasone.
 This test provides approximately 95-97% sensitivity in the diagnosis of Cushing’s syndrome; however, there are many things that may cause false-positive testing.
 This is the preferred screening test in patients with suspected Cushing’s from a primary adrenal gland disorder.

 Differential Diagnostic Testing

 Once the diagnosis of Cushing’s syndrome has been established, its cause must be identified.
-The majority of patients with Cushing’s syndrome have an ACTH-secreting tumor usually from the pituitary gland (Cushing’s disease) or a non-pituitary tumor (ectopic ACTH syndrome).
+The majority of patients with endogenous tumor-source Cushing’s syndrome have an ACTH-secreting tumor usually from the pituitary gland (Cushing’s disease) or a non-pituitary tumor (ectopic ACTH syndrome).
 Some patients may have Cushing’s syndrome due to a solitary or multiple tumors in their adrenal glands secreting excessive cortisol.

 ACTH Levels